 Employees returning to work for previous organizations are a growing trend as millennials change roles much faster than their predecessors.
 In fact, some experts say that rehiring "boomerang employees" is one of the biggest new work trends.
 In fact, in 2023, the estimated rehire rate of previous employees was around 28% across industries.

-If you're debating on whether you should rehire an employee that previously worked with you, here are several benefits this might bring:
+If you're debating on whether you should rehire an employee who previously worked with you, here are several benefits this might bring:

-- Higher Retention Rates: Rehired employees may have a higher retention rate as they’ve chosen to come back to your organization.
-The fact that an employee wants to return also emphasizes to current employees that they are working for a great organization.
+Higher Retention Rates: Rehired employees may have a higher retention rate when they return to your organization.
+The fact that an employee wants to return also emphasizes to current employees that they work for a great organization.

-- Expedited Onboarding: The onboarding process will be easier and faster as the rehired employee will already be familiar with the company and its processes.
+Expedited Onboarding: The onboarding process will be easier and faster as the rehired employee will already be familiar with the company and its functions.

-- Alumni Network / Brand Ambassadors: By rehiring an employee, you demonstrate that your organization invests in great talent.
+Alumni Network / Brand Ambassadors: You demonstrate that your organization invests in great talent by rehiring an employee.
 You also increase your talent pool to include all former employees who may return with new skills and experience.

-There can also be challenges when you rehire an employee.
-You can mitigate these challenges by creating a rehire policy to ensure that you have consistency across the organization.
-This is important if you are rehiring laid-off employees on an annual cycle for seasonal work or if it’s only from time to time.
+Rehiring an employee can also present challenges.
+To mitigate these challenges, create a rehire policy to ensure consistency across the organization.
+This policy is essential if you are rehiring laid-off employees on an annual cycle for seasonal work or only occasionally.

-- Why & how did they leave?
 Do your research into why they left the organization in the first place.
-Ask their previous manager or the HR professional that supported them.
-This will give you some insight into the former employee's experience at the organization.
+Ask their previous manager or the HR professional who supported them.
+This information will give you some insight into the former employee's experience at the organization.

-If they left on negative terms, you should proceed with caution.
-You can use the termination feature of an HRIS system to report why an employee left, which can be used to determine if they should be considered for rehire in the future.
-This can be helpful when the employees' prior manager is no longer at the organization.
+If they left on unfavorable terms, you should proceed with caution.
+You can use the termination feature of an HRIS system to report why an employee left, which you can use to determine if they should be considered for rehire in the future.
+This feature can be helpful when the employees' prior manager is no longer at the organization.

-- Are they eligible for rehire?
-Employees that left involuntarily are not usually eligible for rehire, unless those reasons were outside of their control, such as a restructure.
-Employees that are eligible for rehire after termination usually left voluntarily and on positive terms.
+Employees who left involuntarily (i.e. through a layoff) are only usually eligible for rehire if those reasons were outside their control, such as restructuring.
+Employees eligible for rehire after termination usually left voluntarily and on favorable terms.

-- What will you pay?
-You'll need to pay them based on their new role; not based on their previous compensation.
+You'll need to pay them based on their new role rather than their previous compensation.

-- Are you recruiting fairly?
-Follow a solid recruitment process and evaluate the rehire fairly against other candidates to prevent any claims of discrimination.
+Follow an equitable hiring process and evaluate the rehire fairly against other candidates to prevent any discrimination claims.

 The Process to Rehire an Employee